Skip to content

 The submandibular glands are salivary glands located in the lateral region of the neck, just below the jaw.
 With aging and the loss of tissue support, these glands can become prominent and visible, creating bulges that impair the cervical contour.

-In cases where the glands are significantly ptotic or enlarged, I can perform a partial reduction or repositioning, always preserving salivary function.
+In cases where the glands are significantly ptotic or enlarged, I can perform a partial reduction or repositioning, while preserving salivary function.
 This is one of the most delicate steps of the deep neck lift and requires deep anatomical knowledge to avoid injury to critical structures such as the marginal mandibular nerve.

 How I perform the neck lift: the surgery step by step